 Two materials comprise the bulk of the material that should never be put in recycling containers bound for a MRF: tanglers and Styrofoam.

 Tanglers include hoses, coat hangers, and above all, plastic film (bags, etc.) MRF equipment depends on rotating machinery.
 Typically, the MRF must shut down several times a day so someone can climb on to the equipment and remove tanglers.
 Even flimsy plastic bags can break rollers and other expensive parts of the equipment.

 Styrofoam, being very lightweight, breaks into small pieces and gets all over everything else.

-The sorting process at the MRF
+The waste sorting process

 Next everything goes through screens that separate two-dimensional items like paper and flattened cardboard boxes from three-dimensional containers.